Opinion polling for the 2021 Israeli legislative election: Seat projections

 This section displays voting intention estimates referring to the 2021 Knesset election.
 The figures listed are Knesset seat counts rather than percentages, unless otherwise stated.

 Polling graph

-This graph shows the polling trends from the 2 March 2020 Israeli legislative election until the next election day using a 4-poll moving average.
+This graph shows the polling trends from the 2 March 2020 Israeli legislative election.
 Scenario polls are not included here.

 For parties not crossing the electoral threshold (currently 3.25%) in any given poll, the number of seats is calculated as a percentage of the 120 total seats.
 Labor-Meretz-Gesher and Labor-Meretz are shown as Labor before the splits; Yesh Atid-Telem is shown as Yesh Atid before the split.
-Derekh Eretz is shown separately until December 2020, when it merged into New Hope.
-Religious Zionist includes Otzma Yehudit and Noam.

 Polls

 Poll results are listed in the table below.
 Parties that fall below the electoral threshold of 3.25% are denoted by the percentage of votes that they received (N%), rather than the number of seats they would have gotten.

 61 seats are required for a majority in the Knesset.